New People Leader Development

-Are you a people leader for the first time?
-This can be one of the most difficult transitions in your career.
-You’ll have some great skills already, but as you move into a people leader role what will make you successful will be quite different.
+Starting a new role leading other people for the first time can be one of the most difficult transitions in your career.
+You’ll have some great skills already, but as you move into this people leader role what will make you successful will be quite different.

 Te Whāinga | Purpose

 I understand my team’s role in delivering our organisation’s strategy and purpose, and I connect my team to the big picture.

 I achieve through others by setting clear expectations and planning, prioritising, and delegating work.

 Te Arotake | Feedback

 I seek feedback and give timely, clear, and constructive feedback and have the tough conversations.